eNMS-automation/eNMS/docs/event_driven/rest_api.rst

  https://<IP_address>/rest/topology/import

 For the import, you need to attach the file as part of the request (of type "form-data" and not JSON) and set the two following ``key`` / ``value`` pairs:
+ - update_pools: Whether or not pools must be updated after the topology import to take into consideration the newly imported objects.
  - replace: Whether or not the existing topology must be erased and replaced by the newly imported objects.

 Example of python script to import programmatically: